tikv/rfcs/text/2018-10-25-batch-split.md

 # Motivation

 Current split only splits one Region at a time.
-It may be very slow when sequential write is too fast, namely, the split speed can not keep up with write speed.
-A slow split can lead to large region.
+It may be very slow when a sequential write is too fast, namely, the split speed cannot keep up with write speed.
+A slow split can lead to large Regions.
 In this case, if a snapshot is triggered, it will occupy a lot of I/O and make everything slow.
 Also, it is hard to schedule hotspots for a large Region, so it makes performance even worse.